1941 Auckland Rugby League season: Round 7

-In the match between North Shore and Papakura played at the Ellerslie Domain, C Peterson of North Shore scored 5 tries while playing in the forwards.
-It was suggested in the New Zealand herald match report that this may have been a record for a forward in senior matches.
-It was mentioned in the same newspaper that Jim Murray, who had joined Manukau at the start of the season had been a Hawke's Bay rugby player prior to coming to Auckland.
+In the match between North Shore and Papakura played at the Ellerslie Domain, Clarrie Peterson of North Shore scored 5 tries while playing in the forwards.
+It was suggested in the New Zealand Herald match report that this may have been a record for a forward in senior matches.
+It was mentioned in the same newspaper that Joe Murray, who had joined Manukau at the start of the season had been a Hawke's Bay rugby player prior to coming to Auckland.
 In the Manukau v Newton match, Barnard was on debut for Newton.
 He had previously been a South Island representative.
-Watkins was also now playing with Newton after previously having played for Richmond and Mount Albert.
+Alan Watkins was also now playing with Newton after previously having played for Richmond and Mount Albert.
 During Ponsonby's 8–8 draw with City they brought up their 5,000 point in the senior grade competition becoming the second team to do this after City had done it earlier in the season.

 Round 8

-James Harold Rae Brassey was on debut for City and scored a try.
+James Brassey was on debut for City and scored a try.
 He had played in the preliminary games at the start of the season.
 He was a very good athlete, particularly running.
 He had also been part of the Auckland Grammar 1st XV before leaving school 2 years prior.

 Round 9

 Joe Cootes had returned again from Wellington and was back playing for Manukau.
 W Shilton was forced to play halfback for Manukau with the unavailability of Osborne.
 Verdun Scott was unavailable for North Shore as he had gone into camp at Trentham.
 Arthur McInnarney was also away at camp as well and unable to play.
-D McLeod was sent off for Marist in their match with Papakura.
+Des McLeod was sent off for Marist in their match with Papakura.
 He failed to attend the disciplinary meeting mid week and was stood down until he attended to explain the referees charge.
 Taripo was on debut for Marist in the same match and it was said that he was “a recent arrival from the islands”.
-Up to this point few if any players from the Pacific Islands had played in Auckland though Dave Solomon who had been at Richmond for 2 seasons had been born in Fiji.
+Up to this point few players from the Pacific Islands had played in Auckland though Dave Solomon who had been at Richmond for 2 seasons had been born in Fiji, while his team mate George Mitchell had also been born in the Pacific.
+George's brother Alf Mitchell had also played for Richmond from 1933 to 1936 and had been born in Tonga to an English father and Samoan mother.